What is Endpoint Management and RMM – and why is it important to your business?

 I’m sure you have seen in the news.
 We need to make sure your machines are fully patched so they don’t get the cryptoransomware

-We want to manage it so if machines are infected we find out straight away and manually intervene, but we only want to intervene if there’s a problem as engineering time is quite expensive.
+We want to manage it so if machines are infected we find out straight away and isoloate the PC from the network, but we only want to intervene if there’s a problem as engineering time is quite expensive.
 So working this way keeps costs down

 I want to make sure your machines are kept secure so yes the patching’s good but you need to make sure that if we can connect to devices without your say so we know what’s happening so we’ve got auditing.
 Every time we connect, or software is installed, it’s logged so we can manage the risks because risking your business by not managing effectively is getting bigger and bigger and bigger and the impact of IT not working is getting bigger and the cost of managing is coming down